Wheat allergy tests

 You will be asked to avoid taking any anti-histamines or other specific drugs for a period of time before the tests are carried out, from days to weeks depending on the drug.

-This test should not cause a violent reaction to the suspected allergen, and almost anybody can be tested, however where there has been a clear anaphylactic reaction to ingestion of a specific allergen then skin testing may not be appropriate.
+This test should not cause a violent reaction to the suspected allergen, and almost anybody can be tested, however, where there has been a previous clear anaphylactic reaction to a specific allergen then skin testing may not be appropriate.
 The skin of elderly people may also be incapable of reacting in some cases.

 - A grid or codes will be marked along the underside of your forearm, possibly both arms.

 - Small drops of each allergen will be placed in the centre of each grid square or by each code, as few as 6 or as many as 70 can be done in one session.

 - A lancet will be used to scratch in the centre of the allergen droplet (tiny little scratch which shouldn't be painful).